oucs-teaching/cosc349-labs/lab03.md

 ```

 :::info
-Vagrant and VirtualBox can sometimes fail to work together depending on their versions.
+Vagrant and VirtualBox can sometimes fail to work together depending on their specific versions.
 This will usually be documented online.

 The exercises are tested on CS lab computers to try to ensure that you don't run into version problems.
 Sometimes there may be minor differences in the output shown in the lab exercises from the versions of software that you are using, however.
 :::

-- If the above does not work, and you are on a computer that you administer, you can [install Vagrant][Vagrant].
+- If you run into problems within the CS labs and have a computer that you can administer yourself, you can [install Vagrant][Vagrant] on it, and possibly attain a slightly newer version of the software.

 [Vagrant]: https://www.vagrantup.com

 ## Set up from scratch a `Vagrantfile`, i.e., a Vagrant environment

-In a shell, create a new directory in which to store your Vagrant environment, and change into it.
+In a shell, create a new directory in which to store your Vagrant environment, and change into that new directory.

 Now run the `vagrant init` command.
 Vagrant has been written to try to provide useful feedback, so please do read it, and indeed it has indicated what the `vagrant init` command actually did.
 (Of course the notice abut there being a new Vagrant version will probably be different in your environment.)